-Each of the target areas were evaluated with wide spaced vertical air core drilling as an initial test to understand the geology beneath the recent lake sediments and older transported cover sequences.
+Each of the target areas (Figure 2) were evaluated with wide spaced vertical air core drilling as an initial test to understand the geology beneath the recent lake sediments and older transported cover sequences.
 Drill traverses were spaced at either 160m or 320m apart, and hole centres mainly 80m apart but up to 160m.
-The methodology of the wide spaced program was to determine the depth of the cover and regolith, determine geology to support ongoing development of the geological model and to search for indicators (alteration, geochemistry) or hints that could represent the footprint of a gold system.
+The methodology of the wide spaced program was to determine the depth of the cover and regolith, determine geology to support ongoing development of the geological model and to search for indicators (alteration, geochemistry) or low tenor gold anomalies that could represent the footprint of a primary (fresh rock) gold system.